 How to Incorporate Self-Care into Your Everyday Life

 Consider the following question: “How am I feeling today?”
 Is there anything new I’ve discovered about myself today?
 What do I have to be thankful for today?
 What steps did I take today to boost my recovery?
-Have I discovered any new triggers today?
+Have I experienced any new triggers today?

-Taking the time to answer our own questions honestly can help us stay present in our daily lives.
+Taking the time to answer our questions honestly can help us stay present in our daily lives.
 This brings us to our top 7 ways to begin practicing better self-care today.